AkshaySyal/PRD-MCP/README.md

       3. Market trend
       4. Society trend
       5. Technology trend
-3. [OPTIONAL INPUTS] While web search is running, ask user to provide additional context as well regarding these aspects if he/she has not provided in the initial query
+3. [OPTIONAL INPUT] While web search is running, ask user to provide additional context regarding these aspects if he/she has not provided in the initial query
-4. [PROCESS] User Empathy: Given additional context we can start Empathizing with the user.
-We need to think about these high level product goals:
+4. [PROCESS] User Empathy: Given additional context you can start **Empathizing** with the user.
+You need to think about these high level product goals:
-User Lifecycle (sequence of stages a user goes through in your product)
+ 	1. User Lifecycle (sequence of stages a user goes through in your product)
-Acquisition: Bringing users into the product
+    	1. Acquisition: Bringing users into the product
-Activation: The moment a new user experiences the core value of the product for the first time
+     2. Activation: The moment a new user experiences the core value of the product for the first time
-Engagement: How actively users use your product
+	4. Engagement: How actively users use your product
 	Monetization: how the product converts user value into revenue User Experience
 Product Quality: how good, reliable, and satisfying the product experience is for users Funnel smoothness: how users move step-by-step through the product lifecycle